valerenegoh/DiscoverSG/README.md

 # DiscoverSG
-SUTD ISTD Term 3 Android App Project
+SUTD ISTD Term 3 First Android App Project

 Despite being a small country, Singapore has a multitude of distinct attractions for tourists to visit, from the magnificent Marina Bay Sands to the cultural streets of Katong.
 For the